-R&D tax relief (SMEs)
+R&D tax relief for SMEs

 If a company is a small to medium-sized enterprise (SME), tax relief may be claimed on a proportion of the expenditure on R&D activities.